kangjh0408/OSS2020-1_Final_Project/README.md

 The function of the sensor operation is used through an open source library.
 -

-Project Outline
+What does this project do?
 -
-The subject of the project is the Real-Time Intruder Alert System.
+The subject of the project is the Real-Time Intruder Alert System.<br/>

 Function
--
 * Detect Intruder by using **Ultrasonic sensor**.
 * Mark the distance measured by ultrasonic sensors on **OLED**.
 * **Buzzer** makes warning sound when within a certain distance range.
-* The measured distance is transferred to the server using **WIFI**.
+* The measured distance is transferred to the server using **Wi-Fi**.

-Python Module Install
+Why is this project useful?
 -
+Cadillac(Car Manfacturing Co.) adopted a ultrasonic sensor that prevents intrusions by detecting internal movements after the door is locked.
+This example shows the efficiency of ultrasonic sensors.
+It is expected that damage caused by intruders will be greatly reduced by using ultrasonic sensors and by immediately sending warning messages to users using Wi-Fi communication.

+How do I get started?
+-
+Python Module Install<br/>
 1. Ultrasonic Sensor (HC-SR04), Piezo Buzzer (SZH-SDBJ-007 ,Low+Passive)
 	* sudo pip install RPi.GPIO
 1. OLED (Monochrome 0.96 128x64 OLED graphic display ada-326)